-The survey results may be a reflection of a very industrious Japanese society with a high importance on company loyalty, hard work and long hours.
-Little time and energy is left for cultivating close, sexual relationships.
+The survey results may be a reflection of a very industrious Japanese society with high importance on company loyalty, hard work, and long hours.
+Little time and energy are left for cultivating close, sexual relationships.

 Russia: 80% have weekly sex; 27 minimum annual vacation days

 Italy: 76% have weekly sex; 20 minimum annual vacation days